 We may consider growth or expansion of our operations in our current markets or in other areas of the country.
-We may not be successful in future expansion and integrating future acquisitions including our new expansion operations in Tampa and Charlotte.
+We may not be successful in future expansion and integrating future acquisitions including our recent acquisition in Nashville.
 Our expansion into new or existing markets could have a material adverse effect on our cash flows and/or profitability.
-The magnitude, timing and nature of any future expansion will depend on a number of factors, including suitable additional markets and/or acquisition candidates, the negotiation of acceptable terms, our financial capabilities and general economic and business conditions.
+The magnitude, timing and nature of any future expansion will depend on a number of factors, including suitable additional markets and/or acquisition candidates, the negotiation of acceptable terms, our financial capabilities, the size of the new business, and general economic and business conditions.
 New acquisitions may result in the incurrence of additional debt.
 Acquisitions also involve numerous risks, including difficulties in the assimilation and integration of the acquired company's operations, the incurrence of unanticipated liabilities or expenses, the diversion of management's attention from other business concerns, risks of entering markets in which we have limited or no direct experience and the potential loss of key employees of the acquired company.